Skelly0/DuelBot/docs/MODIFIER_FEATURE.md

 1. **Application**: Modifiers are applied to the final dice roll after all other calculations (advantage/disadvantage, adjacency modifiers)
 2. **Stacking**: Round and match modifiers stack with each other (e.g., a +1 round modifier and a +1 match modifier result in a +2 total modifier)
-3. **Range**: Modifiers are clamped to ensure final rolls stay within 1-6 bounds
+3. **Range**: Modifiers are applied directly, so final rolls may exceed the normal 1-6 dice values
 4. **Persistence**:
    - Round modifiers are automatically cleared after each round
    - Match modifiers remain active for the entire match until changed or removed